webarkit/jsfeatNext/README.md

 Consider that the package is not well tested and many bugs may arise...

 ## Future features
-As soon the code will be stable i will move to the webarkit.org and releasing the first npm package.
 Not all the original classes from jsfeat are yet implemented, this will be done in a near future.

 ## Examples